Minor in Intercultural Studies

 - Study abroad, internship, off-campus study or service learning

-At least half the ICS coursework must be taken at Elmhurst College.
+At least half the ICS coursework must be taken at Elmhurst University.
 Some areas of study, especially international, may require additional foreign language competency.
 A maximum of two courses may count also toward other majors or minors.